Skip to main content

 Surge protection for your HVAC system isn’t something you want to DIY.
 It means working with high-voltage components like your electrical panel or outdoor AC unit—and that’s a job best left to the pros.

-At Semper Fi Heating & Cooling, our certified technicians are trained to install surge protectors safely and correctly.
-We’ll make sure your system is protected the right way, giving you peace of mind and long-term protection.
+At Semper Fi Heating & Cooling, our certified ductless mini split installation technicians in Phoenix, AZ, are trained to install surge protectors safely and correctly.
+We’ll make sure your system is protected the right way, giving you peace of mind and long-term protection, just like our thermostat installation contractors in Phoenix, AZ, who ensure every home stays comfortable and efficient year-round.

 We’ve Got Your Back—The Semper Fi Way

-As a proud veteran-owned company, we believe in doing things the right way—with honor, integrity, and expert service.
+As a proud veteran-owned HVAC company in the Phoenix & Las Vegas Areas, we believe in doing things the right way—with honor, integrity, and expert service.
 When it comes to protecting your comfort, we don’t cut corners—and neither should you.
 Give us a call at 480-616-3636 or click here to schedule your surge protector installation or consultation.
 Don’t wait for a power surge to take down your AC.
-Get protected now and enjoy peace of mind all year long.
+Get protected now and enjoy peace of mind all year long, and if you ever need help upgrading your thermostat, our thermostat installation experts in Phoenix, AZ are here to keep your system running safely.

 FAQs About AC Surge Protection